guigrpa/giu/README.md

 ## Installation

-Giu is intended to be bundled with [*webpack*](https://webpack.github.io/), so it is recommended to include it in your `devDependencies`:
+Giu is intended to be bundled, e.g. with [*webpack*](https://webpack.github.io/).
+The examples under *packages/giu-examples/pages* are bundled with [Next.js](https://github.com/zeit/next.js/) and support SSR.
+Install it like this:

 ```
 $ npm install --save-dev giu
 ```

-Make sure you also install the required `peerDependencies` ([*react*](https://github.com/facebook/react) and [*moment*](https://github.com/moment/moment)).
+Make sure you also install the required `peerDependencies` ([*react*](https://github.com/facebook/react)).
+Optionally, you may want to add:

-Installation notes:
+* [*moment*](https://github.com/moment/moment)) -- if you are going to use the DateInput component
+* [*material-design-lite*](https://github.com/google/material-design-lite) -- if you are going to use the `mdl` theme (see example bundling for Webpack under *packages/giu-examples/pages/material.js*)

+You may also want to **add fonts to your bundle** (no longer included in Giu starting with v0.15).
+For example, the Hints component uses *Gloria Hallelujah* by default -- make sure you load it from Google Fonts, bundle it via something like [typeface-gloria-hallelujah](https://www.npmjs.com/package/typeface-gloria-hallelujah) (if you use Webpack), or just configure the Hints component with a different font.
+The same applies to *Font Awesome* (default icon font), *Roboto* and *Material Icons* (for the `mdl` theme).

-* Many Giu components (including all inputs) require that you **include `<Floats />` at (or near) the root level of your React tree**.
+Once you've installed Giu, just `import { WhateverComponentYouNeed, maybeAlsoFunctions } from giu`.
+The details on what is available can be found below.
+Note that many Giu components (including all inputs) require that you **include `<Floats />` at (or near) the root level of your React tree**.
 No props are required.
 If you forget it, you'll see a warning in the console and those components will not work correctly.
 Other components you might want to add (if you use them): `<Modals />`, `<Notifications />`, `<Hints />`.
 More about them below.

-* Why is *moment* part of `peerDependencies` and not `dependencies`?
-For i18n reasons: we want to make sure the user's `moment` object and the one used internally by Giu are exactly the same, so that `DateInput`'s strings and other locale-specific attributes (e.g. first day of the week) are shown correctly.
-If the version specified by the user and by Giu were incompatible, we would end up with two different `moment` objects.

 ## Inputs